mbod/comm2100_S24/syllabus.md

 2. Wickham, H. and Grolemund.
 G. (2017) *R for Data Science*.
 O'Reilly Media.
 (Available online: https://r4ds.had.co.nz/index.html)
     * We will use parts of this book in the lab sessions for learning to use R. The book focuses on using `ggplot` for visualization and the `tidyverse` libraries for data analysis, just as we will.
-    * There is more advanced material in the book that we won't be able to cover but it well worth spending some time trying some of the exercises throughout the chapters.
+    * There is more advanced material in the book that we won't be able to cover but it is well worth spending some time trying some of the exercises throughout the chapters.
-  - This book is referenced as __W&G__ in the schedule below.<br/><br/>
+    * This book is referenced as __W&G__ in the schedule below.<br/><br/>

 #### Recommended